Cover Image

 Discussion

-The meaning of the findings in relation to the research problem and hypothesis should be explained.
-Similarities, differences, and contributions to the existing literature should be discussed.
+In this section, findings should be interpreted in relation to the research problem and hypotheses.
+Similarities, differences, and contributions to the literature should be discussed.

-This section should be written independently from the discussion and results.
-The conclusions drawn from the research and implications for the target audience should be clearly stated.
+The conclusion should be written independently of the discussion and results sections, summarizing key outcomes and implications for the target audience.

 Conflict of Interest